Why am I conditionally admitted?

 You should pay the tuition fees as soon as possible as payment of the fees is necessary for applying for a residence permit.
 While it is technically possible to begin applying for a residence permit before the fees have been paid, you should only do this if you are 100% sure that the fees will be paid within 1 week of submitting the online residence permit application.

 It is fine to wait to pay the tuition fees until after you receive a decision from Dalarna University or the Swedish Institute or other scholarship that you have applied for.

 The latest you should pay the fees is in early June (autumn) or mid-November (spring), but we STRONGLY advise you to pay the fees earlier than this as that gives you little time to get your residence permit approved.
 In some instances it is possible to pay the fee after this date but the risk is that you will not get a residence permit approved.

 Is it possible to pay in installments for the first semester?

 No, you must pay the first semester tuition fee in full (minus any scholarship you receive from Dalarna University).
 If the fee is not paid in full you will not be able to get a residence permit to come to live and study in Sweden.

 What if I need to wait to get a decision about a SI scholarship or other scholarship before I can pay the fees – will this cause problems for my residence permit application?

 In most cases this will not be a problem as the normal processing time for a first-time residence permit application is 2-3 months, so long as you don’t wait too long to apply for a residence permit after getting the scholarship decision.
-As stated above, you should pay no later than June 1st.
-SI scholarship application decisions come at the end of April.
-Ideally you would pay the tuition fee no later than mid-May but this is up to you.

 What if I pay the fee but get denied a residence permit and need a refund?